Computed tomographic (CT) enterography is a non-invasive technique for diagnosis of small bowel disorders.

 investigation of non-sp...

-Double contrast barium enema technique is a method of imaging the colon with fluoroscopy.
-"Double contrast" refers to imaging with the positive contrast of barium sulfate contrast (rarely water-soluble iodinated contrast) as well as with the negative contrast of gas (CO2 preferable).
-An exam wit...
+Double contrast barium enema (DCBE) technique is a method of imaging the colon with fluoroscopy.
+"Double contrast" refers to imaging with the positive contrast of barium sulfate contrast medium (rarely water-soluble iodinated contrast) as well as with the negative contrast of gas (CO2 preferable...

 The double duct sign refers to the presence of simultaneous dilatation of the common bile and pancreatic ducts.
 Being an anatomical sign it can be seen on all modalities that can visualize the region, including: MRI, CT, ultrasound and endoscopic retrograde cholangiopancreatography (ERCP).